 Great in pasta sauces, stir-frys, egg and fish dishes.
 Begin by chopping off the “heart” of the Oyster Mushroom cluster (where all the stems come together) and coarsely chop up the caps and stems.
 Dry sauté the chopped mushrooms until water cooks off.
 Add olive oil and finely chopped garlic, cook until golden brown then add to your favorite dish.
 Make a simple pasta sauce by adding a can of diced tomatoes to the cooked mushrooms, then add a splash of wine, balsamic vinegar, chopped fresh herbs, diced garlic, and simmer until reduced to a sauce consistency and serve over fresh pasta.

 Sweet and savory

 Similar to crab or lobster; meaty and stringy

 Definitely one of the most interesting-looking and beautiful mushrooms in the world.
 The Lion’s Mane is a toothed mushroom and can be found growing wild in the Pacific Northwest and New England.
-Its flavor and texture is similar to crab or lobster meat: a sweet savory flavor, and meaty stringy texture.
 This is also a renowned medicinal mushroom and is being researched for its potential to re-grow nerves in the brain and for its immune-enhancing and anti-cancer properties.

 A cute little clustered mushroom, recognizable by its smooth chestnut brown cap and slender tan stipe.
 Popular in Italy & Japan, Pioppino grows wild on old poplar tree stumps.
-This mushroom is characterized by its crisp, crunchy texture and delicious earthy flavor.
 Great in stir-fry, sauces or miso.